sebGilR/learning_tracker/README.md

 # Learning Tracker

 > This is a learning tracker application that lets the user register learning sessions in terms of the number of Pomodoros per session.
-Sessions can also be included in groups when created, and new groups can be created as well.
+Sessions can also be included in groups when creating them, and new groups can be created as well.

 ## Built With